Kos-Adaptive/dynamics365smb-docs/business-central/across-preview.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is available in an increasing number of countries across the world.
 If you want to learn about [!INCLUDE [prodshort](includes/prodshort.md)], you can sign up for a free trial.
 Then, when you are ready, you can talk to a reselling partner about getting a subscription.

-If you are not already working with a partner, see [How do I find a reselling partner?](across-faq.md#findpartner).
+If you are not already working with a partner, please see [How do I find a reselling partner?](across-faq.md#findpartner).

 ## Getting Started with a Trial